Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 **Not guaranteed?**

 Yes, most questions won't give the corresponding python version.
-Therefore, **Typhon will prompt when using gadgets involving versions**.
+Therefore, **Typhon will prompt when using gadgets involving versions.**

 In this case, CTF players often need to find the index value required by the gadgets in the question environment.

-- Don't be in the same time`import`Used twice`Typhon`bypass function.
-If you have any requirements, please delete the existing ones`Typhon`modules and import them when needed.
+- Don't be in the same time `import` Used twice `Typhon` bypass function.
+If you have any requirements, please delete the existing ones `Typhon` modules and import them when needed.

 **Do:**
 ```python